madalinpopa/ubuntu-server-automation/README.md

 ## Abstract

-Welcome to OmniOpenCon 2024 and this workshop titled “From Zero to DevOps Cloud: Ansible-Driven VPS Setup for Development.”
+Welcome to the **Ubuntu Server Setup with Ansible** project, a comprehensive guide to automating the process of setting up and configuring an Ubuntu server from scratch using Ansible.

-This is a hands-on workshop part of OmniOpenCon 2024, where we will explore how to automate the process of setting up a Virtual Private Server (VPS) from scratch using Ansible.
-We will focus on leveraging Ansible to handle all the configuration tasks that typically require manual intervention, including security setup, package installations, and service configurations.
+Originally developed as part of OmniOpenCon 2024, this project has evolved into a powerful resource for developers, system administrators, and DevOps engineers looking to automate server provisioning.
+We leverage Ansible to handle all tasks that typically require manual intervention, including security configurations, package installations, and service setups.

-By the end of this workshop, you will have a fully automated VPS setup for development purposes, using Ansible playbooks.
-You will also learn how to deploy services like Docker to run your development environments and set up secure access to your VPS and services using a VPN.
+By following this guide, you will:

-- Understand the basics of Ansible and its role in automating infrastructure setup.
+- Gain a clear understanding of Ansible's role in automating infrastructure setup.
-- Learn how to write Ansible playbooks to define the desired state of your VPS.
+- Learn how to write Ansible playbooks to define the desired state of your Ubuntu server.
-- Apply your knowledge to create a fully automated VPS setup for development purposes.
+- Set up a fully automated VPS environment, tailored for development and production use cases.
-- Have a fully configured VPS for development, using Ansible playbooks.
-- Deploy services like Docker to run your development environments.
+- Deploy services like Docker to run your applications in isolated environments.
-- Set up secure access to your VPS and services using a VPN.
+- Implement secure access to your VPS and private services using a VPN (via Dockovpn).
+- Use Caddy as a reverse proxy to manage both public and private services.

-This workshop is designed to minimize manual setup and centralize configuration management within Ansible, allowing you to create reproducible, scalable infrastructure deployments.
-Let’s dive into automation and simplify your DevOps workflow!
+This project is designed to minimize manual setup and centralize configuration management within Ansible, allowing for reproducible, scalable infrastructure deployments.
+Whether you're setting up a cloud VPS or a local server, this project aims to streamline your DevOps workflow.

+Let's dive into automation and build a more efficient, scalable infrastructure!

 ## Prerequisites